greole/ginkgo-wiki/Contributing-guidelines.md

 `std::cout` and other standard stream objects
 ---------------------------------------------
-These objects are global objects and therefore will be the exact same object when accessed inside the same translation unit.
-Therefore, whenever the state or formatting of this object is changed (using `std::hex` or floating point formatting for example), make sure to put back the stream object in its original state.
+These are global objects and are shared inside the same translation unit.
+Therefore, whenever its state or formatting is changed (e.g. using `std::hex` or floating point formatting) inside library code, make sure to restore the state before returning the control to the user.
+See this [stackoverflow question](https://stackoverflow.com/questions/2273330/restore-the-state-of-stdcout-after-manipulating-it) for examples on how to do it correctly.
 This is extremely important for header files.

 Project structure